That was fast: Reese’s giant 3-pound Peanut Butter Cup Thanksgiving ‘pie’ now sold out - NewsBreak

 (NEXSTAR) – Well, that didn’t take long.

-A lucky 3,000 people got to purchase the limited-edition peanut butter cup online for $44.99.‘Megaspider’ that can bite through human fingernail found in park
+A lucky 3,000 people got to purchase the limited-edition peanut butter cup online for $44.99.Thanksgiving 2021: Talking turkey about vaccination etiquette

 The pie, made with 3.25 pounds of peanut butter and chocolate, is said to contain 48 servings, each of which clocks in at 160 calories.
 That works out to a total of 7,680 calories, if you’re thinking of eating the whole thing yourself.